 - The deductible

 Moreover, the fewer benefits and the higher the deductible you select, the cheaper private health insurance will be.
-You can see exact prices later in the article, under Private Health Insurance for Expats.
+You can see the exact prices in this article.

 Private Health Insurance for Expats

-Private insurance is often selected by the expats in Germany, mostly because they seek service in the English language.
+Private insurance is often selected by the expats in Germany, mainly because they seek service in the English language.

 Currently, there are 43 private insurance providers in the country, although most of them don’t speak English and don’t provide special coverages for expats.